 and can create reflections and shadows.

 As well as carving, there are many other pumpkin themed craft items you can make.
-On Ebay below you can find knitting patterns for pumpkin toys, or sewing patterns for Halloween costumes.
+On Amazon below you can find knitting patterns for pumpkin toys, or sewing patterns for Halloween costumes.
 Let your imagination run riot!

 Now you've got a beautiful yard full of Halloween decorations and scary pumpkin lanterns, and your gifts and costumes are all sorted out, what are you going to cook for the party?
 There are some great pumpkin recipes to complement your decorations on this site.
 Have an explore from the left hand column and make some spicy festive pumpkin pies or cakes!